rome/tools/GOVERNANCE.md

 - Publish access to the [`rome` npm package](https://www.npmjs.com/package/rome)
 - Domain registrar and DNS access to all `romejs.*` domains
 - Administration access to the `romejs.dev` Netlify account
-- Ability to decide on moderation decisions involving core contributors
+- Ability to decide on moderation decisions
 - Access to the `*@romejs.dev` email address

+#### Induction

 New managers will be added based on a unanimous vote by the existing managers.
+In the event that someone is unreachable then the decision will be deferred.
+Discussion and approval will be done in private.

 ### Owner